History and Development

-The meetings were planned by the Healthy New Jersey 2020 Regional Meeting Steering Committee at NJDOH and were arranged by the Center for State Health Policy at Rutgers University, New Brunswick, NJ.
-The half-day meetings consisted of four presentations that provided overview information about the Healthy New Jersey 2020 initiative, social determinants of health, the proposed state leading health indicators, and the New Jersey State Health Assessment Data system (NJSHAD).
-Additionally, a set of small group breakout sessions were held to facilitate the exchange of best practices, emphasize the concept of “measurable” objectives, demonstrate how attendees could align and tie local health initiatives to Healthy New Jersey, and identify what local agencies need to implement health improvement strategies that are consistent with Healthy New Jersey 2020.
+Planning for HNJ2020 began in 2008.
+Topic areas and objectives were finalized in 2011 after a series of meetings with over 100 external partners throughout NJ.
+The meetings provided overview information about the HNJ 2020 initiative, social determinants of health, and the proposed state leading health indicators.
+Small group breakout sessions were held to facilitate the exchange of best practices, emphasize the concept of “measurable” objectives, demonstrate how attendees could align and tie local health initiatives to HNJ, and identify what local agencies need to implement health improvement strategies that are consistent with HNJ 2020.

 How do I...?

 - 0 Health Facilities